ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 #Comparing Meteor FrontEnds

 Meteor is getting a bit more promiscuious on the frontend.
 But before you start flirting with an alternative to Blaze, you probably want to see a performance comparison.
-Each frontend has it's own style, so we'll take a brief overview of how they look & work, you can draw your own conclusions about the most elegant approach.
+Each frontend has it's own style, so we'll also take a brief overview of each framework's coding style.
+You can draw your own conclusions about the most elegant approach.

-## 1. Performance
+## Performance Setup

 ##### Measure